Jbleezy/BO2-Reimagined/README.md

 ### Claymore
 * Can be repurchased
+* Increased max amount that can be placed from 12 to 20

 ### Ray Gun
 * Unupgraded: increased impact damage from 1000 to 1500 (same as max splash damage)